-The conch piercing is high up on my lust list when it comes to piercings.
+The conch piercing was high up on my lust list until I got one earlier this year.
 But what is it?
 There are two types of conch piercing: The inner conch which is where a hole is punctured right through the middle of the ear to make way for a stud.
 Then there’s the outer conch, which allows you to have a hoop hug all the way around the outer ridge of the ear, not just through it.

 If you’re wondering where the name comes from, conch is the term for a large shell, and since this section of the ear kinda resembles one, the name was repurposed for this type of cartilage piercing.
 Now, you may be wondering why I, a self-proclaimed fan, haven’t gone for a conch piercing yet.
 Well, erm, have you actually ever taken a moment to feel that inner section of your ear?
 It’s solid cartilage, so basically yes, fear is what’s holding me back.

 I called on expert piercer Rhianna Jones (@rhiannajonespiercing), who works at The Circle (@thecirclelondon) in London’s Soho, to answer my questions and hopefully allay my worries.
 Keep scrolling to find out everything you need to know about the conch piercing.